sourceduty/CLI-TUI_Dev_Guide_Creator/README.md

 ![Dev Guidance](https://github.com/user-attachments/assets/20e9ea58-f820-438f-8ca2-bcf0658f881b)

-> Detailed instructions, best practices, and coding standards for program development.
+> Assistive CLI-TUI program dev guide creator.
 #

 A dev guide (developer guide) is a document that provides detailed instructions, best practices, and coding standards for developers working on a specific project, application, or system.
 It serves as a comprehensive reference for the development process and helps ensure consistency across codebases, reducing confusion and errors during the development lifecycle.
 It typically includes guidelines on architecture, coding practices, testing procedures, deployment, and more, to help both new and experienced developers understand the workflow and requirements of the project.